k3lyan/Keywords_extraction/README.md

 `NB_KW=10`
 `LOG_LEVEL=DEBUG`
 Then build the docker image at the root directory (that we call "kw-extractor" here): `docker image build -t kw-extractor .`
-Run your container by injecting the environment file (for example called ".kw_en""): `docker run --env-file=.kw_env kw-extractor`
+Run your container by injecting the environment file (for example called ".kw_env"): `docker run --env-file=.kw_env kw-extractor`

 Pay attention !
 So far the solution is implemented only for web pages in English, French or Spanish.